 If you fly into Burlington International Airport we (or more likely a F&W van driver) can pick you uparrive by 3:00 p.m.
 (Possibly, on a case by case basis, we may be able to accommodate a few campers flying in slightly later - please contact us to discuss your situation, before making flight reservations.)
 Some campers also fly into other regional airports, seeking out a local NBTSC host family who can transport them.
+(Sorry, we are unable to help with arranging these kinds of connections.)

-Meet us in Philadelphia or Albany
+Possibly ~ meet us in Philadelphia or Albany

-We arrange for a driver to pick up campers in Philly and Albany (and return them after camp).
+Sometimes, we are able to arrange for a driver to pick up campers in Philly and Albany (and return them after camp).
+For 2023, though, we do not know, at the time of this writing (February) whether this will be available.
 This option is intended primarily for campers who live in those cities and do not have access to rides or carpools, but if there is space available we can consider other campers (such as those flying in from elsewhere).
-Because we need to plan ahead, please reserve and pay for your ride by July 1.
-(It's okay to check in later to find out if there is still space available, but your chances are lower and the price may be somewhat higher.)
-Cost is \$150 one way, or \$250 round trip.
-Good chance we'll meet campers at Amtrak stations - around 8:00 a.m. in Philly (30th Street Station) and early afternoon in Albany.
-Space is limited and it's important to pack compactly.
-If you reserve a ride, we will be in touch with location and time details.
-(These details, though, may not be finalized until early September.)
+Because we need to plan ahead, you must let us know by June 1 whether this is something you are hoping for, and then we will let you know asap whether it's a possibility for 2023 and if so. how much it will cost.
+(It's also okay to check in later to find out if there is still space available, but your chances are lower and the price may be somewhat higher.)